 She reached down, pulled up her panties and said, ‘OK, your turn.’

-‘No way,’ I shook my head and ran for my life as fast as my skinny little legs would carry me.
-Thankfully Jenny didn’t chase me because she was bigger and a much faster runner than me.
+‘No way,’ I shook my head and ran for my life as fast as my skinny little legs could carry me.
+Thankfully Jenny didn’t chase me because she was bigger and much faster than me.

 When it comes to sex, I suppose I’ve always been pretty courageous.